Nonprofit Corner

 Delta

 The DELTA Foundation is currently seeking volunteer tutors for the Books & Basketball program at our Portland location.
-Volunteers would work with elementary age students on reading and literacy from 6:00 – 7:30PM on Wednesdays beginning March 19th.
+Volunteers would work with elementary age students on reading and literacy from 6:00 – 7:30PM on Wednesdays.
 If interested, please email Wes Hinton at deltainc502@gmail.com.
 Thank you!

 Visit site >